cbjugstad/tech-interview-github-dasbhoard/README.md

 ###Future plans
 As I discover bugs or have feature ideas, I'll be posting them as issues in my Github repo.
 Feel free to browse that area to see some of the thoughts I've had so far.

+###Final note
+There's definitely a large code base here, but ultimately the goal is to end up with readable HTML using some of the powerful tools the Polymer library has as a starting point to build new HTML primitives.
+I'm hoping this readme can help to point to where the real work is happening to minimize any potential confusion.

+Happy reviewing!

 ##
 ##